Commonjava/indy/user/addons/dot-maven/index.md

 ### Getting Started: Mount Up!

-You can mount the dotMaven view of your AProx server using the URL:
+You can mount the dotMaven view of your Indy server using the URL:

     http://localhost:8080/mavdav